doeixd/effectively/README.md

 ## 🛡️ Error Handling: A Dual Strategy

-Effectively promotes two complementary approaches to error handling:
+Effectively promotes two complementary approaches to error handling.
+For a comprehensive guide on error handling strategies, see the [Error Handling Guide](docs/error-handling.md).

 ### 1. Domain Errors: Use `Result<T, E>`